Hand Eye Coordination Activities for Toddlers

 What do babies love to do?
 Take things out and put them back into containers.

 We have a bunch of different colored and sized balls that are so fun to play with in so many ways.
-I had my nephew here one day and we needed something different to do.
+I had my niece and nephew here one day and we needed something different to do.
 My nephew and my Baby Girl are both 11 months old and they absolutely loved this play activity!

 I pulled out my muffin tins and they had a blast putting the balls into the tins, taking them out, putting them back into the box, and pulling them out again!